rgatkinson/audere/FluStudy_au/README.md

   - You will be prompted for a passphrase to decrypt the signing certs from the repo.
 Get this from LastPass > Secure Notes > Shared-Engineering > fastlane match passphrase.
   - If you get errors like `Could not configure imported keychain item` try `sudo fastlane certificates` or open Keychain Access on your Mac and make sure your login keychain icon shows unlocked
   - If that still doesn't work, sometimes re-running `fastlane certificates` will solve your problem
+  - If it hangs when cloning the repo, try `cd ~/.ssh; ssh-add` first.
+If it still hangs, try `fastlane certificates --verbose` and note the git command that's hanging.
+Ctrl+C back to the command prompt and manually enter that noted git command - you'll likely get a prompt of some kind to answer, e.g. Do you want to connect to GitHub.com, and answer yes.
+Then, re-run `fastlane certificates`.
 - Fetch the Firebase config files from LastPass Shared-Engineering folder as follows:
   - Save content of “flu@home AU Staging google-services.json” note as `FluStudy_au/android/app/google-services.json`
   - Save content of “flu@home AU Staging GoogleService-Info.plist” note as `FluStudy_au/ios/fluathome/GoogleService-Info.plist`